USA Hockey scored big this past weekend when a quartet of U.S. hockey teams captured tournament championships around the world.

 "Anytime you can go into Canada and win a championship by beating a Canadian team, it is an impressive accomplishment," Johannson told NHL.com.
 "To show that dominance in Canada is really impressive."

 The 5-9, 165-pound Hinostroza, who is committed to the University of Notre Dame for the fall of 2013, was selected by the Chicago Blackhawks in the sixth round of the 2012 NHL Draft.
 Hinostroza, who plays for the Waterloo Blackhawks of the United States Hockey League, had two goals and two assists in the championship game against Canada West, was named to the all-tournament team and was the event's most valuable player.
-Defenseman Ian Brady of the USHL's Cedar Rapids Rough Riders finished with eight assists and was also named to the all-tournament team.
+Defenseman Ian Brady of the USHL's Cedar Rapids Rough Riders finished with eight assists and also was named to the all-tournament team.
 Waterloo Blackhawks goalie Eamon McAdam, who is regarded as a top prospect for the 2013 NHL Draft, finished 4-0 with a 2.18 goals-against average and .927 save percentage.

 "We got goals from our big scorers, everyone blocked shots and our goaltender [McAdam] made key saves," U.S. coach Brett Larson said.
-"I thought the turning point of the game was killing the five-on-three in the third period.
+"I thought the turning point of the game was killing the 5-on-3 in the third period.
 We stayed composed and disciplined and stuck to our plan to play as a team and it paid off.
 I'm extremely proud of this group."

 U.S. National U-18 Team

 Tyler Kelleher of the U-18 U.S. National Team Development Program led the way with six points, including two goals.
 Anthony Louis (USNTDP) had three goals and five points for the United States, which rebounded after a 5-4 shootout loss to Switzerland in its second game.
 Goalie Thatcher Demko (USNTDP) finished 3-0 with a 1.67 GAA and .939 save percentage.
-Demko made 22 saves in the tournament final against Sweden, and was promptly named the U.S. Player of the Game.
+Demko made 22 saves in the tournament final against Sweden, and was promptly named the U.S. player of the game.

 "I'm proud of how we played as a team throughout the entire tournament," said U.S. coach Don Granato, who also coaches the U-18 NTDP.
 "We need to build off these games and continue to improve as we move forward."